 A group of three patterns depicting sailing ships by an unknown maker.
 Each central scene is titled at its base and is printed with simple black-lining on the rims of plates.
 Entire Article | Article Archives

-Shown here is an 8 inch plate printed in what is know as the Cambrian Rose pattern by G.M. & C.J.
-Mason (1813-1826).
+Shown here is a 20 inch by 16 inch well and tree platter in the "Chinese Marine" series.
 Visit more information and other archived patterns to learn more about this pattern.

 Give your favorite transferware enthusiast the gift of a one-year membership to the Transferware Collectors Club!
 Gift recipients receive a handsome certificate verifying their membership as your gift, enabling them to take advantage of the same benefits that you enjoy.
 More information.